-The best walking socks will keep you comfortable, happy and protected whether you're embarking on a casual countryside day walk or an epic hill hike.
+The best walking socks will keep you comfortable, happy and protected whether you're embarking on a casual stroll in the countryside or an epic hill hike.
 In fact, investing in a decent pair of socks is never a bad idea.
 Even shoes that feel super-comfy on a walk to the local corner shop can start to rub after a few hours of wear, and we all know how quickly cheap socks can wear through.

 If you're doing a proper autumn amble or winter walk, your first investment should be a pair of the best hiking boots for men or best hiking boots for women.
 But when you're buying, don't forget about your socks.
 Good socks are a relatively small investment that can make all the difference to your comfort levels, not to mention being the first stop in preventing blisters.